Classic Chocolate Chip Cookies

 I like the sturdiness of this bowl and its 4 litre capacity means I can use it for mixing just about everything in the kitchen.
 It is also microwave, freezer and dishwasher safe.

 These different size mixing bowls are really useful depending on the amount of food you are preparing.
-They also have airtight lids that fit snugly to seal and keep food fresh, so this set can be used as dry storage bowls with lids on.
-The plastic lid of the largest bowl has a removable centre.
-Where one of 3 graters can be used.
+They also have airtight lids that fit snugly to seal and keep food fresh, great for using as dry storage bowls with lids.
+The plastic lid of the largest bowl has a removable centre, where one of 3 graters can be used for grating cheese or vegetables.

 I do own a plastic mixing bowl but I am personally not a big fan of them.
 These 3 bowls are on the smaller size but good for the odd cake making.